-The Evaluation Team
+The Lead Team

-The Social Policy Research Centre at the University of NSW has been appointed to assist Aboriginal communities
+The Centre for Aboriginal Economic Policy Research at the Australian National University has been appointed to assist Aboriginal communities

 to take part in the conversations about OCHRE.
 The team are independent of NSW Government and independent of any government

 The team members are:

 Professor Tony Dreise

 Chief Investigator Tony Dreise will lead the continuing conversations.
 He will be part of the initial visits to each of the Local Decision Making communities, particularly during co-design stages.

 Tony is a proud descendent of the Guumilaroi and Euahlayi peoples of north-west New South Wales and south-west Queensland.
 Tony is the Director of the Centre for Aboriginal Economic Policy Research (CAEPR) and Professor of Indigenous Policy at the Australian National University.
 Tony undertook his PhD at CAEPR where he explored the relationship between Australian philanthropy and Indigenous education.